spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   2. Additionally a handover value is incremented to monitor how many times this is called.
   3. The stack count, and the handover counter are then checked they are the same.

-#### QA Workflows Testing

 ##### ReplicatedStartupActor gym
 * For QA workflows Test Replicated startup actor are correctly spawned on all clients
+* Used to support QA test case "C1944 Replicated startup actors are correctly spawned on all clients"
 * Validation
   1. After two seconds checks that actor is visible to client and reports pass or fail